mediastudiespress/organization/operations/board_meetings/agenda_and_minutes_2019-07-18.md

 ### 3) Election of Officers

 * Jeff Pooley self-nominated to be the President; it was seconded by Dave Park.
 Jeff Pooley was elected President unanimously.
-* Dave Park was noinated as Vice President.
+* Dave Park was nominated as Vice President.
 It was seconded by Jeff Pooley.
 Dave Park was elected as the Vice President unanimously.
 * John Sullivan was nominated to be the Treasurer.
 It was seconded.
 John Sullivan was elected to be the Treasurer unanimously.

 ### 4) Privacy Policy